anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-Rolling stock or railroad cars contain a variety of sensors, actuators, and controllers, which communicate within the railroad car but also exchange information between railroad cars building a train, with track-side equipment, and/or possibly with backend systems.
+Rolling stock or railroad cars contain a variety of sensors, actuators, and controllers, which communicate within the railroad car but also exchange information between railroad cars forming a train, with track-side equipment, and/or possibly with backend systems.
 These devices are typically unaware of backend system connectivity.
-Managing certificates may be done during maintenance cycles of the railroad car, but can already be prepared during operation.
-Preparation will include generating certification requests, which are collected and later forwarded for processing, once the railroad car is connected to the operator backend.
+Enrolling certificates may be done during maintenance cycles of the railroad car, but can already be prepared during operation.
+Such asynchronous enrollment will include generating certification requests, which are collected and later forwarded for processing whenever the railroad car gets connectivity with the backend PKI of the operator.
 The authorization of the certification request is then done based on the operator's asset/inventory information in the backend.

-UNISIG has included a CMP profile for enrollment of TLS client and server X.509 certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS on-line key management for train control systems {{UNISIG-Subset-137}}.
+UNISIG has included a CMP profile for enrollment of TLS client and server X.509 certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS online key management for train control systems {{UNISIG-Subset-137}}.

 ## Building Automation